lkopacz/a11y-with-lindsey/src/pages/manual-testing-checklist/index.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I would like to introduce you to my most viral tweet: <a href="https://t.co/lDrKUqmC6Z">https://t.co/lDrKUqmC6Z</a><br><br>I&#39;m proud of the fact that it&#39;s promoting something important rather than a silly meme.</p>&mdash; Kent C. Dodds (@kentcdodds) <a href="https://twitter.com/kentcdodds/status/1083392902716219392?ref_src=twsrc%5Etfw">January 10, 2019</a></blockquote>

-We think we are being fresh and modern, but sometimes things like multiple emojis, fancy font, and other random oddities that can negatively impact screenreaders.
+We think we are being fresh and modern, but sometimes things like multiple emojis, fancy font, and other random oddities can negatively impact screenreaders.
 It’s always good to catch that before you deploy something out.

 Once you’ve familiarized yourself with the basic screenreader commands, go through your site with a blindfold.
-That will make things crystal clear about whether or not they are accessible or not.
+That will make things crystal clear about whether or not they are accessible.

 ## Make sure your alt text makes sense